tlakomy/egghead-aws-cdk-workshop/docs/4_creating_a_bucket.md

 # Build an app with AWS Cloud Development Kit Workshop

-## Lesson 04 - Creating an S3 bucket
+## Lesson 04 - Creating an S3 bucket with AWS CDK

 Lambdas and API Gateways are not the only type of AWS resource we can deploy to AWS cloud using CDK.
 In fact - nearly every resource that is deployable (is that a word?) with CloudFormation, can also be deployed with AWS CDK.